Explicit Acyclic Models and (Co)Chain Operations

 Then $AW(\tilde{Z''}) = 1 \otimes 1 \otimes 123 \otimes 1$.
 Also $TR(\widehat{Z''}) = 3_11_12_13_24_13_3 + 3_11_12_14_11_23_3$, so $AW_x(\tilde{Z''}) = 1 \otimes 1 \otimes 123 \otimes 1 + 12 \otimes 1 \otimes 13 \otimes 1$.
 Then We have already computed $H_x$ on the three boundary edges of $ \tilde{Z''}$.
 The only non-zero result is $H_x(\tilde{Y'}) = 12 \otimes 1 \otimes 13 \otimes 1$.
 Thus $H_x(\tilde{Z''})= h_\otimes (0) = 0.$ This example shows that for interior simplices of prisms the relation between $AW$ and $AW_x$ is pretty obscure if the base simplex and fundamental simplex of $Prism(x)$ do not coincide. $ $

-\end{exam} It can happen, although it is somewhat rare, that the fundamental simplex and base simplex of $Prism(x)$ do coincide.
+\end{exam} {\bf The Case When Base and Fundamental Simplices Coincide.} It can happen, although it is somewhat rare, that the fundamental simplex and base simplex of $Prism(x)$ do coincide.
 Examples are $x = (1234321)$ and $x = (151262343214)$.
 The caesuras must occur in non-decreasing order.
 In such a case note that the same situation holds for all prism faces of $Prism(x)$.
 For these $x$ it turns out that $AW_x(\tilde{Y}) = AW(\tilde{Y})$ for all $\tilde{Y}$.
 The surprising point is that this holds for {\it every} simplex of $Prism(x)$, not just for the fundamental simplex which coincides with the base simplex.\\